On Health Care, Trump Takes an Important First Step

 The Trump administration is on sound legal footing to roll back this ban.
 As far as I’ve seen, I’m the only attorney to subject Obama’s ban to serious legal scrutiny before Trump took office.
 In a detailed white paper on the issue, I concluded the ban “contradicts prior federal court and agency holdings and, moreover, conflicts with provisions in the ACA that show Congress intended to continue allowing employers to fund individual premiums pre-tax.”
 Simply put, the ACA never empowered the Obama administration to bar employers from funding individual health insurance.
 Trump’s executive order will correct this.

-Peter Nelson’s white paper was the key to the excellent policies embodies in today’s executive order.
-Is it perfect?
+Peter Nelson’s white paper was one of the keys to the HRA reform that is embodied in today’s executive order.
+Is today’s order perfect?
 Of course not.
 As Peter writes, “it is only a first step.
 America still needs a more complete solution to address Obamacare’s failures.”
 But Trump’s executive order shows that not all Republicans are ineffective dreamers who can’t govern.
 It represents an important move away from the disaster of Obamacare.